Skip to main content

 What is EVM?

-The Ethereum Virtual Machine (EVM) is the software layer that enables smart contracts and decentralised applications (dApps) to run on the Ethereum blockchain.
+The Ethereum Virtual Machine (EVM) is the software layer that enables smart contracts and decentralized applications (dApps) to run on the Ethereum blockchain.
 It’s a standard adopted by many other blockchains to maintain compatibility with Ethereum’s ecosystem.

 This means tokens and smart contracts built on these EVM-compatible blockchains (e.g., BNB Smart Chain and Polygon) work similarly to those on Ethereum.